 III.
 Call people by name

-So, make sure when you go to visit these churches that you write down lots of names.
+So, make sure when you go to visit churches that you write down lots of names.
 The sweetest music to anyone’s ear is the sound of his own name.
 Everybody enjoys hearing his own name.
 You just mention a name, and several people in an audience who have that name--they look up.
 And it is so much nicer when you go back a second time to a church and you can use their name instead of saying, “Hey, you!
 Yeah, you!
 Last time we met, didn’t we?
 Or is this somebody else with the same face?”
 When you go there the second time, make sure you use their names.
 It is easy to do.
 You make a list in your notebook, and when you are riding the bus over the next time, you open your notebook for that church and you think about these names.
 Then when you come to the church, and you know ten names, people will be honored, and will ask, “How do you know my name?”
 “Well, praise God!
 He helps us, and if you study the Bible, wonderful things will happen for you, too.”

 IV.
 Be friendly and helpful